andrewgdotcom/keyboardio-xkb/README.md

 populate the keyboardio_vndr directory with geometry files corresponding to each variant-layout config file.
 These are now usable by the system.

-To see how linux system keymaps will behave under each firmware layout, edit and run the make-xkb-maps.sh script in a temporary directory.
-This will generate PDFs and PNGs of each geometry as it appears under each keymap.

 Terminology
 -----------